JoelMon/Estienne/README.md

 ```

 ## Contributing
-Contributions are welcomed, but please be aware that the project is still in its prototype phase and large portions of code might change at any moment.
+Contributions are welcomed, but please be aware that the project is still in a very early phase and large portions of code might change at any moment.
 Feel free to open an issue if you have any questions, suggestions, or bug reports.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.